farrukh-ahm/Logo-Quiz/README.md

 [View The Live Project Here](https://farrukh-ahm.github.io/Logo-Quiz/)

-The Logo Quiz is for people who would like to test their knowledge of logos, with questions ranging from popular food chain to soccer teams and tech companies.
-The questions are picked up randomly by the system and 4 options given to choose from, eliminating the frustration of any spelling mistake due to manual input or the itch of knowing the logo but not being able to come up with the brand it’s associated with.
+The Logo Quiz is for people who would like to test their knowledge of logos, with questions ranging from the popular food chains to soccer teams and tech companies.
+The questions are picked up randomly by the system and 4 options are given to choose from, eliminating the frustration of any spelling mistake due to manual input or the itch of knowing the logo but not being able to come up with the brand it’s associated with.

 The website is targeted towards any group of individuals interested in logos.